erickrudelman/Political_Tweets_Classification_Sentiment_Analysis/README.md

 When engaging in Social Listening, both quantitative and qualitative information can be delivered to comprehensively grasp the dynamics of the digital world.
 By tracking online discussions, one can decipher what people are saying, when, and why.
 These insights are invaluable for tailoring strategies to target audiences effectively.

 ### **Scope**

 The scope of this project extends beyond Social Listening and initiates with the acquisition of a robust dataset of Twitter conversations.
-Ideally, these conversations would be directly scraped from Twitter using the Twitter API.
-However, due to high associated costs, an alternative dataset has been obtained from [Republican vs Democrat Tweets](https://www.kaggle.com/datasets/kapastor/democratvsrepublicantweets).
+Initially, it was planned to directly scrape conversations from Twitter using the Twitter API.
+However, due to high associated costs and fundamental data quality issues observed with truncated text in the alternative dataset obtained from from [Republican vs Democrat Tweets](https://www.kaggle.com/datasets/kapastor/democratvsrepublicantweets).
+A decision has been made to rectify this by directly scraping data from Twitter for Sprint 3.

-Following an analysis of the dataset to identify data quality issues, feature engineering opportunities, and other notable observations related to data processing, the data will undergo preprocessing for further analysis.
+Following an analysis of the dataset to identify and address data quality issues, as well as explore feature engineering opportunities and other notable observations related to data processing, the data will undergo preprocessing for further analysis.
+All tweets will be tokenized to lower case, removing punctuations, handles, hashtags, stop words, and links to ensure a standardized and cleaner dataset.

 The initial analysis will involve Sentiment Analysis to categorize conversations into positive, negative, or neutral tones.
 Additionally, features such as counts of the most positive and negative words, word cloud representations, and other descriptive visualizations will be extracted.

-Furthermore, a clustering analysis will be conducted to develop a functional algorithm trained on pre-existing datasets.
-This algorithm will later identify new topic-related comments and assess the sentiment's alignment with the existing clusters.
-Can it accurately predict the cluster to which a new tweet belongs?
+Furthermore, a clustering analysis will be conducted to develop a functional algorithm trained on our dataset.
+This algorithm will later identify new topic-related comments and assess the sentiment's alignment with the existing clusters, aiming to predict accurately the cluster to which a new tweet belongs.

-For the clustering algorithm, pre-labeled datasets have been extracted to generate features for either Democrats or Republicans.
-The goal is to identify words indicative of political alignment, commonly used by each group (e.g., "pro-life" or "pro-choice").
+For the clustering algorithm, pre-labeled datasets have been extracted to generate features for either Democrats or Republicans, aiming to identify words indicative of political alignment commonly used by each group (e.g., "pro-life" or "pro-choice").

-Additionally, a Logistic Regression, implemented in the form of a CountVectorizer, will convert political labels into binary forms.
-The input for the Logistic Regression will be vectorized text.
-Can the model accurately determine if a tweet is Democratic or Republican based on word counts?
+In addition to the planned Logistic Regression using CountVectorizer, a pipeline will be implemented to model a Random Forest and a Naive Bayes, providing a more comprehensive analysis.

+The analysis will also explore the modeling of words in tweets and hashtags to predict if a tweet has a Democrat or Republican inclination.
+This involves leveraging the unique characteristics of language used by each political group.

+Furthermore, the project will consider potential applications of advanced techniques such as Neural Networks or Generative AI for more nuanced and sophisticated analyses.
+These approaches may offer enhanced capabilities in predicting sentiment, identifying political alignment, and exploring intricate patterns within the Twitter conversations dataset.

 ### **Objectives**
-This project focuses on a dataset containing political conversations on Twitter with the following objectives:
+This project focuses on analyzing political conversations on Twitter, specifically targeting Senators from both the Democrat and Republican parties in the USA.
+The primary objectives are outlined as follows:

-Extract Democrat vs. Republican Twitter conversations from a pre-built dataset.
-Implement Sentiment Analysis on the tweets in the dataset.
+1. **Data Acquisition:**
+   - Scrape political tweets from Senators of both the Democrat and Republican parties in the USA.
+This will be performed for Sprint 3.

+2. **Exploratory Data Analysis (EDA):**
+   - Conduct EDA to extract valuable insights from the acquired dataset.
+   - Implement feature engineering techniques to enhance the dataset's analytical potential.

+3. **Data Cleaning:**
+   - Tokenize all tweets to standardize the text data and facilitate further analysis.
+   - Remove noise and irrelevant information to ensure a clean dataset.

+4. **Feature Representation:**
+   - Implement a Count Vectorizer to convert text data into a format suitable for machine learning models.

+5. **Modeling:**
-Develop and apply a Clustering Algorithm to classify tweets as Democrat, Republican, or Neutral.
+   - Run a Logistic Regression model to classify tweets into Democrat or Republican categories.
+   - Implement a pipeline for Naive Bayes and Random Forest models to provide a comprehensive analysis of the data.

+6. **Prediction:**
+   - Use the trained models to classify future tweets as either Republican or Democrat, based on the patterns identified during training.

+7. **Sentiment Analysis:**
+   - Perform sentiment analysis on tweets for each political party to gauge the emotional tone of the conversations.

+8. **Further Implementation:**
+   - Explore advanced techniques such as Neural Networks or Generative AI for more sophisticated analyses.
+   - Consider the application of these techniques to enhance sentiment analysis or discover intricate patterns within the political conversations dataset.

+By focusing on Senators' tweets and employing a combination of traditional machine learning and advanced modeling techniques, this project aims to gain insights into the sentiments and political affiliations expressed on Twitter.
+The comprehensive approach includes data cleaning, feature engineering, and the application of diverse models, setting the foundation for potential future advancements in the analysis of political discourse on social media.

 ## *Areas of Interest Submission*:

-The submitted Area of Interest centers around the comprehensive analysis of Twitter conversations, particularly within the domain of politics.
-The primary objective is to process the voluminous data generated from these conversations through a series of methodical steps.
+The submitted Area of Interest is dedicated to conducting a comprehensive analysis of Twitter conversations, with a specific focus on the domain of politics.
+The overarching objective is to systematically process the vast amount of data generated from these conversations through a series of well-defined steps.

+To begin with, a rigorous data cleaning process will be employed to enhance the quality of the dataset, ensuring subsequent analyses are built on reliable information.
+In light of recent information, the data cleaning process will now include tokenization, converting all tweets to lowercase, and removing punctuation, handles, hashtags, stop words, and links to standardize and refine the dataset to faciliate further analysis and modeling.

-Firstly, the data will undergo a meticulous cleaning process, aimed at refining its quality and ensuring that subsequent analyses are based on reliable information.
-Following this, the extraction of valuable features from the cleaned dataset will be undertaken, contributing to a more nuanced understanding of the political discourse on Twitter.
+Following the enhanced data cleaning, the extraction of valuable features from the refined dataset will be undertaken.
+This step aims to contribute to a more nuanced understanding of political discourse on Twitter, now taking into consideration the removal of noise and irrelevant information.

-The analysis will encompass both basic and advanced techniques in text data analysis.
-This multifaceted approach seeks to uncover patterns, trends, and underlying themes within political tweets, providing a rich foundation for subsequent investigations.
+The analysis strategy encompasses both basic and advanced techniques in text data analysis.
+This multifaceted approach is designed to uncover patterns, trends, and underlying themes within political tweets, setting the stage for more in-depth investigations.
+The process includes the application of a Count Vectorizer for feature representation, allowing for a detailed examination of word and hashtags frequencies and their impact on political affiliations.

-A pivotal aspect of this endeavor involves the implementation of Sentiment Analysis.
-This analytical tool will be employed to discern and categorize the prevailing sentiments expressed in political tweets, thereby shedding light on the overall tone and mood within the Twitter political sphere.
+A pivotal component of this initiative involves the implementation of Sentiment Analysis.
+This analytical tool will be utilized to discern and categorize prevailing sentiments expressed in political tweets, providing valuable insights into the overall tone and mood within the Twitter political sphere.
+Furthermore, sentiment analysis will be performed on tweets specific to each political party, enhancing the granularity of the analysis.

-Moreover, a clustering analysis will be conducted to discern inherent groupings within the dataset.
-The objective is to train robust datasets of political tweets through the identification of commonalities, allowing for the creation of distinct clusters.
-This, in turn, will enable the categorization of future tweets into relevant clusters, facilitating a dynamic understanding of evolving patterns and affiliations within the realm of political discourse on Twitter.
+Moreover, the project will incorporate a clustering analysis to identify inherent groupings within the dataset.
+Recent updates include the use of pre-labeled datasets extracted from Senators of both Democrat and Republican parties in the USA to generate features for clustering.
+The goal is to train robust datasets of political tweets by identifying commonalities, facilitating the creation of distinct clusters.
+This will enable the categorization of future tweets into relevant clusters, fostering a dynamic understanding of evolving patterns and affiliations within the realm of political discourse on Twitter.

-By integrating these methodologies, the ultimate goal is to offer a comprehensive and insightful exploration of political conversations on Twitter, leveraging both qualitative and quantitative analyses to enhance our understanding of the complex dynamics at play within this digital space.
+By integrating these methodologies, the ultimate goal remains to provide a comprehensive and insightful exploration of political conversations on Twitter.
+Leveraging both qualitative and quantitative analyses, the project aims to enhance our understanding of the complex dynamics at play within Twitter.

 ## *Explaining the Problem Area*:

+The vast influence of Twitter on shaping opinions and disseminating news raises concerns about the potential for echo chambers and the polarization of perspectives within the digital space.
+This project aims to address the challenge of understanding and mitigating the impact of social media on public discourse by analyzing political conversations on Twitter.
+By deciphering the underlying patterns and sentiments in these discussions, we seek to contribute valuable insights that may aid in fostering a more informed and balanced digital discourse, counteracting potential biases, and promoting a healthier online information ecosystem.

 The choice to focus on Twitter in this project makes sense when you consider its huge user base—over 500 million people use it every month around the world.
 It's like this buzzing hub where people share information and shape opinions.
 Recent studies found that a whopping 78% of Twitter users use it for news, and 63% feel more connected to the world because of it.
 These numbers show just how big of an impact Twitter has on our conversations and perspectives.